clearlinux/clear-linux-documentation/source/guides/stacks/dlrs.rst

    Figure 1: Transformers Jupyter Notebooks

-The first notebook, `01-training-tokenizers.ipynb` uses a relatively small dataset that makes for a quick download, and can be run with any of the DLRS v5.0 containers.

 This example along with the other notebooks show how to get up and running with Transformers.
 More detail on using Transformers* is available through the `Transformers`_ github repository.